 - Resuming play at pre-COVID-19 levels too quickly can put you at risk for injury.
 However, due to modifications in the activities allowed during the Provincial Restart Plan, risk of injury is lower than at regular levels of play.
 This is further reduced by limited contact sports taking place.

 Q: How do the newest public health orders, effective during November 19, 2020 – February 5, 2021 affect my participation in physical activity?

-A: Throughout BC, high-risk indoor group physical activities are suspended, including:1
+A: Throughout BC, high intensity group physical activities are suspended, including:1